LogitechGalena/Payload-to-Dict/README.md

-# Payload-to-Dict
+# Query to Dict
-A simple script to convert request payloads to json dictionaries.
+A simple script to convert query request payloads to json dictionaries.

 You can use this however you'd like.
 I just ask that you credit me somewhere in it. 🙂